 Pupils are permitted to wear a wristwatch and one pair of plain gold or silver studs in the lower earlobe.
+No other piercings are permitted.
 Piercings must be taken out prior to all PE lessons and sporting activities.

 Any other jewellery worn will be confiscated and placed into the college safe for collection at the end of the day.
 Should there be a third occasion of confiscation, parents and carers are invited into college to collect their child's jewellery.